uviclibraries/arduino/pre-workshop.md

 This workshop is primarily TODO: Fill out this section.
 To participate fully please do the following **before the workshop**:

 What subheadings in the pre-workshop do I want?
--Pre-Class Videos, Readings, & Exercises
+- Pre-Class Videos, Readings, & Exercises
--Pre-Class Preparation Quiz
+- Pre-Class Preparation Quiz

 **UPDATE BELOW say "Estimated Time": 5-10 minutes.**<br>
 - OPTIONAL - [Introduction to Spreadsheets for Beginners](https://www.youtube.com/watch?v=rJbf-2XXsuY){:target="_blank"} (5 min)<br>